“I never listen to what a person says. I look at what a person does because what they do tells me who they really are.”

 Regardless, you make time for the activities and people who are important to you.

-Therefore, don’t trust their words, instead trust in their actions.
+Therefore, don’t trust their words, instead believe in their actions.

 In the case of replying to a simple message (assuming they’ve read it), if they don’t even have time to do that, then how important do you think you are to them?